kflisikowsky/Data_Analysis_Workshops/syllabus.md

 ### Teaching team

-- [Karol Flisikowski](https://pg.edu.pl/p/karol-flisikowski-20826): University Professor in the Department of Statistics and Econometrics PG / SAD part 1. in the summer semester.
+- [Karol Flisikowski](https://pg.edu.pl/p/karol-flisikowski-20826): University Professor in the Department of Statistics and Econometrics PG / DA part 1. in the summer semester.

 #### Consultations